 Seven Steps to Beat Writer’s Block

-We all know the situation – you’ve been asked to post something on the company blog or write a report that’s due next month.
+Use these seven steps to beat writer’s block when you’re next staring at a blank screen.
+We’ve all been there – you’ve been asked to post something on the company blog or write a report that’s due next month.
 You put it off because you’re busy, and when you finally can’t put it off any longer, you sit down at your screen but can’t think anything to write.

 So, what do you do?
 These 7 steps will help get those creative juices flowing.